chrisjsherm/stripe-api-client-typescript/README.md

 3. Push the image to ECR: https://docs.aws.amazon.com/AmazonECR/latest/userguide/docker-push-ecr-image.html

 4. Configure your domain to point to the EC2 instance's IP address with your DNS provider using an "A" record.
-The EC2 IP will be in the Outputs tab of the CloudFormation stack in the AWS Console.
-Use this as the target value.
+The EC2 IP address will be in the Outputs tab of the CloudFormation stack in the AWS Console.
+Use the IP address as the target value in the DNS entry.

 5. From your <u>local machine</u>, copy files to the instance.
-The .pem file is the one you created and added to EC2 via the AWS console in the same region as your CloudFormation stack.
+The .pem file is the key pair you created and added to EC2 via the AWS console.
+The key pair must be in the same region as your CloudFormation stack.

    ```shell
    printf "%s" "EC2 IP address: "